scil/LaravelFly/readme.md

 2. `composer require "scil/laravel-fly":"dev-master"`
 3. optional:`composer require --dev "eaglewu/swoole-ide-helper:dev-master"` , which is useful in IDE development.
 4. If the users of your website would upload files to your server, edit composer.json
-    1. Add "vendor/bin/hack-laravel-for-laravelfly" to 'post-install-cmd' and 'post-update-cmd'
+    1. Add `vendor/bin/hack-laravel-for-laravelfly` to 'post-install-cmd' and 'post-update-cmd'
     2. If necessary, manually execute "vendor/bin/hack-laravel-for-laravelfly" .

 ## Config

 1. Open terminal and execute `vendor/bin/publish-laravelfly-config-files`  .you can add "--force" to overwrite old config files.`vendor/bin/publish-laravelfly-config-files --force`
 2. Edit `<project_root_dir>/laravelfly.server.config.php`.
 3. Edit `<project_root_dir>/config/laravelfly.php`.
-Note: about 'backup and restore', any items prefixed with "/* depends */" need your consideration.
+Note: if using Greey Mode, about 'backup and restore', any items prefixed with "/* depends */" need your consideration.
 4. Edit `<project_root_dir>/app/Http/Kernel.php`, change `class Kernel extends HttpKernel ` to
 ```
 if (defined('LARAVELFLY_GREEDY')) {